EarthyScience/FAIRSenDD/mid-term-report/fairsendd-mid-term-report.md

   -Jolin.io did light tier registration at NoR, expanding its portfolio with Julia code review

-Submitted deliverables
--D01: Trade-off analysis presentation for platform selection and code review including cost estimation

--D02: NoR sponsoring request document

 ## WP2: End-to-end FAIR Workflow

 Expected: done
 Actual: done

+#### Deliverables

+- D03: Online documentation for developers and users about the theory, user parameters, examples and the underlying code

 ### 2.1 Set up working environment

+#### Tasks

+- Identify public repositories to store code, software containers, and custom data and select the best one according to FAIR principles
+- Create a custom example dataset with correct annotations to test the deforestation software
+- Setup CI/CD infrastructure

+#### Status

--Identify public repositories to store code, software containers, and custom data and select the best one according to FAIR principles
+- Identify public repositories to store code, software containers, and custom data and select the best one according to FAIR principles

 - Main repo: https://github.com/EarthyScience/FAIRSenDD